Dirty Pair (TV series): OVAs

+Sequel

-A 10-episode OVA series was released on December 21, 1987, through April 21, 1988.
+A 10-episode direct-to-video (OVA) sequel was released on December 21, 1987, through April 21, 1988.
 ADV released the OVA series on five English dubbed and subtitled VHS tapes from November 11, 1998, to January 25, 2000, each containing two episodes.

 The series was later released to bilingual DVD in two five-episode volumes on July 17 and October 23, 2001.
 A complete collection was released on December 27, 2005.
 Nozomi Entertainment later re-licensed the OVA series, and re-released it in a remastered bilingual DVD set on January 3, 2012.
 This included an English dub with Pam Lauer voicing Kei and Jessica Calvello voicing Yuri, plus re-created music and audio effects, as the original wasn't available.
 This series has been called Original Dirty Pair or Dirty Pair 2 in English.

+Specials

-The series featured two stand-alone OVA hour-long features: Affair of Nolandia (ノーランディアの謎, Nōrandia no Nazo) (1985) and Flight 005 Conspiracy (謀略の００５便, Bōryaku no 005-bin) (1990).
+The series featured two stand-alone OVA hour-long features: Affair of Nolandia (ノーランディアの謎, Nōrandia no Nazo) (1985) and Flight 005 Conspiracy (謀略の005便, Bōryaku no 005-bin) (1990).
 The first revolves around a plot with the pair tracking down a psychic girl, while the second concerns the pair investigating a mysterious spaceship explosion.
 Both OVA features were released onto English dubbed VHS on November 23, 1994, and February 21, 1995, respectively by Streamline Pictures and Orion Pictures.

 They were later re-licensed and re-dubbed by ADV Films and released to bilingual DVD on November 4 and December 2, 2003, respectively.
 ADV later re-released them to DVD, along with Project Eden, on November 8, 2005, in a 3-DVD boxset.
 They were later re-licensed by Nozomi Entertainment.
 The latter released them in a bilingual DVD set (with both Streamline and ADV dubs) with Project Eden on May 8, 2012, as part of the "Dirty Pair: Features DVD Collection".